Be merciful to me, Lord, for I am in distress;

 - Praying for caregivers to sense Your inspiration to serve loved ones with the compassion, gentleness, and kindness of the Good Shepherd.

 - Thankfulness for all our Heavenly Father has done and is doing in and through the ministry of Chronic Joy.

 - Praying that we may indeed be strong and take heart as we place our hope firmly in You.

 - Praying simply for Your grace to be sufficient, so that Your power is made perfect in our weakness.

-Prayer is the heartbeat of Chronic Joy Ministry.
-We are always honored and blessed to pray for you.
+Prayer is the heartbeat of Chronic Joy.
+It always honors and blesses us to pray for you.

 Pamela, a leader and a visionary following God's call to inspire those affected by chronic illness, mental illness, and chronic pain, believes that every precious life impacted by illness is both vital and purposed.